Gary Barlow: Charity work

 Barlow also donated all proceeds from his Gary Barlow: In Concert event to the Prince's Trust charity.
 He said: "I hope the money raised through these concerts will make a real difference to young lives.
 It's really important to me that disadvantaged young people get the support they need, especially at the moment."

 In August 2013, the headline act to turn on the Blackpool illuminations pulled out due to unforeseen circumstances leaving the event with no one to turn on the lights or play to the 5,000 in attendance.
 Upon hearing this, Barlow tweeted that he would step in if the organisers would write a cheque to Children In Need.
-Bosses quickly made contact with him and made a donation to the charity, with Barlow turning on the lights and performing a number of his hits during the 45 minute set.
-Simon Blackburn, Leader of Blackpool Council said: "Gary’s very generous offer on Twitter was extremely flattering and as soon as we saw it we contacted him straight away to take him up on it.
-Not only has Gary taken time out of his busy schedule to play on Friday, but he has also asked for a donation to charity in place of his performance fee.
-I am delighted to make that donation to Children in Need."
-Graham Cain, the council's Cabinet Member for Tourism and Leisure, said: "Gary has shown his love for Blackpool by tweeting about the town and the Illuminations before and he even turned on the illuminations back in 1999.
-He’s always been a fan of town and has now stepped in during our hour of need."
+Bosses quickly made contact with him and made a donation to the charity, with Barlow turning on the lights and performing a number of his hits during the 45-minute set.

-Barlow announced in September 2013 that he would once again be returning with Children in Need Rocks, bringing some of the world's biggest musical and entertainment stars together over 2 nights to raise money for Children in Need.
-He said of the event: "I’m very excited that these incredible artists are giving their time for a special Charity that is close to my heart."

 In October 2013, Barlow travelled directly from the X Factor live results shows to Afghanistan to meet the Armed Forces and experience their day-to-day lives in Camp Bastion.
-Barlow listened to the soldiers' stories, went for a five-kilometre run with the troops and played a morale-boosting concert for them as a thank you for their work.
+Barlow listened to the soldiers' stories, went for a five-kilometre run with the troops and played a morale-boosting concert for them as a thank-you for their work.